2. Transforming

 }

-• Objects that can have multiple instances in a Mapfile will be stored in lists (order is important).
+• Objects that can have multiple instances (for example LAYER and CLASS in a Mapfile will be stored in lists (order is important).

 • Most objects have a set of key/value pairs.
 PROJECTION however is treated as a list (see http://www.mapserver.org/mapfile/projection.html).